pam-param-pam/I-Drive/README.md

 ## First-time setup

 Select `backend/.venv` as the interpreter for the shared run configurations, then run **Setup local environment**.
-The setup installs the backend and frontend dependencies, applies migrations, creates the local administrator, and configures the PyCharm project structure.
+The setup installs the backend and frontend dependencies, applies migrations, and creates the local administrator.

-When setup finishes, select **File → Reload All from Disk** so PyCharm reloads the updated project settings.
+When setup finishes, configure the project structure in PyCharm:

+1. Mark `backend` as **Sources Root**.
+2. Mark `backend/staticfiles` as **Excluded**.

 ## Running the application